-- · Current dividend yield;
+- Current dividend yield;

 - Historical dividend growth rates;

 - · Free cash flow balances; and

 - 1 year, 3 year and 5 year total return performance history.

 In selecting equity securities of operating companies for the trust, the sponsor sought to select securities of individual companies involved in industries the sponsor believes are best positioned to achieve the trust's investment objective over the life of the trust.
-For this particular trust, the sponsor focused primarily on companies involved in aspects of the communication services, energy, financials, industrials, materials and real estate sectors.
+For this particular trust, the sponsor focused primarily on companies involved in aspects of the consumer products and services, health care, industrials and information technology sectors.
 As part of the trust's strategy of dynamic securities selection, future series of the trust, if any, may not be comprised of securities of companies in these same sectors.
+The trust "concentrates" in a sector when securities in a particular sector make up 25% or more of the portfolio.